pappewaio/replace_rsid_in_qcfiles/README.md

 Step 1) the merge of all mapfiles (if they are separated by e.g., chromosome), will be done outside the pipeline using a simple 'cat' command.

 Step 4) A sort -u is done, and need to be followed up by comparing wc -l to all files and make sure they are same lenghts.

+A final validifier that everything went ok and no rows were left behind is to scan throuvh the check files in 'out/nr_checks'

 ## Dev section